 What evidence do I need to prove domestic violence?

 Evidence is often one of the most important aspects of any legal case and you might need this for criminal proceedings or in family law disputes.
 For instance, if there are photos that show abuse, then these could be sufficient proof – especially if they can’t be easily altered.
-Police reports are another form of evidence that could be useful in domestic violence cases, as is medical documentation.
+Police reports and financial reports are another form of evidence that could be useful in domestic violence cases, as is medical documentation.
 If you need advice about what type of evidence would best suit your individual circumstances, then please do not hesitate to contact VM Family Law today for free initial advice with a specialist domestic violence solicitor.

 When you come into our office, we will ask for as much information as possible about your situation and, if applicable, any police reports.
 We will use this to determine the best course of action for your individual circumstances.
 Our expert family law solicitors can help obtain a restraining order and file for divorce or child custody proceedings in court.